Joy-less/Embers/Source/Embers/Documentation.md

 hash.values
 	Returns an array of the values in the hash.

+hash.each {|key, value|}
+	Repeats the given block for each key-value pair in the hash.

 hash.invert
 	Returns a hash which contains the original hash's keys as values and values as keys.